BalderHolst/uni-notes/notes/The C++ Preprocessor.md

 #### Guards

 Control flow in the preprocessor.

+>[!tip]
+>If you run into errors like: "you have declared this twice", you probably need to guard its declaration.

 ```c++
 #ifndef MY_VARIABLE